odoo/documentation/content/applications/productivity/documents.rst

 You can share a link to a workspace and allow users to :guilabel:`Download` its content or :guilabel:`Download and Upload` files to it.

-To do so, go to the left column of your dashboard.
-In the :guilabel:`Workspace` section, select the workspace to share, and possibly one or several tags that will be automatically added to the uploaded documents.
+To do so, go to the left column of your dashboard and select the workspace you want to share.
+You can also choose one or more tags that will be automatically added to the uploaded documents.
 Then, click the :icon:`fa-caret-down` (:guilabel:`down arrow`) next to the :guilabel:`Upload` button and :guilabel:`Share`.

 In the pop-up, a share :guilabel:`URL` you can :guilabel:`Copy` is displayed.
-You can :guilabel:`Name` your share link, set a validity date by filling in the :guilabel:`Valid Until` field, tick the :guilabel:`Include Sub Folders` box if you want to share the workspace's sub-folders, and if you own more than one site, select the :guilabel:`Website` you want so the share link reflects the right domain name.
+You can :guilabel:`Name` your share link and set a validity date by filling in the :guilabel:`Valid Until` field.
+If you own more than one site, select the :guilabel:`Website` you want so the share link reflects the right domain name.

-Then, allow users to either :guilabel:`Download` files from your workspace, or to :ref:`Download and Upload <documents/upload>` files to it.

 ..
 Note::
    - The links added to your workspace using the :ref:`Add a Link <documents/add-a-link>` option